hyperhq/docs.hyper.sh-hyper/Reference/API/1.23/Network/fip_dissassociate.md

-# Deassociate the floating IP (FIP) from a container
+# Disassociate the floating IP (FIP) from a container

 `POST /fips/disassociate`

-Deassociate the floating IP from a container
+Disassociate the floating IP from a container

 **Example request**: